thenickdude/wacom-driver-fix/Readme.en-simple.md

-# Fixed drivers for Wacom Bamboo, Graphire 3 & 4, Intuos 3 and Cintiq 1st gen tablets on macOS 10.15 Catalina
+# Fixed drivers for Wacom Bamboo, Graphire, Intuos 3 and Cintiq 1st gen tablets on macOS 10.15 Catalina

-Wacom's drivers for Bamboo, Graphire 3 & 4, Intuos 3 and Cintiq 1st gen tablets have bugs in them that make them no longer work on macOS 10.15 Catalina, and Wacom is no longer updating these drivers.
+Wacom's drivers for Bamboo, Graphire, Intuos 3 and Cintiq 1st gen tablets have bugs in them that make them no longer work on macOS 10.15 Catalina, and Wacom is no longer updating these drivers.
 Luckily I was able to fix the bugs and get the drivers working again!